ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
          <h3>Today</h3>Snow before 5pm.
 Cloudy, with a high near 14.
-Wind chill values as low as -5.
-North wind 10 to 15 mph, with gusts as high
+Wind chill values as low as -3.
+North northwest wind 8 to 15 mph, with gusts
-         as 28 mph.
-Chance of precipitation is 100%.
+         as high as 28 mph.
+Chance of precipitation is 90%.
 New snow accumulation of 3 to 5 inches possible.<br></div>
    </p>
    <p>
       <div style="font-size:120%">